rvesse/stardog-docs/new/src/docs/owl2.html.md

 query time according to a given reasoning level.
 This allows for maximum flexibility while maintaining excellent performance and scalability.

+<div><a id="reasoning-levels"></a></div>

 Stardog supports several reasoning levels; the reasoning level determines the kinds of inference rules or axioms that are to be considered during query evaluation:

 -   **NONE**.
 No axioms are considered.
 -   **RDFS**.
 For the OWL 2 axioms allowed in [RDF